Lieutenant William Hampson Lillie

 William Hampson Lillie attended boarding school at Adlington Hall, in Cheshire.
 At the turn of the century Adlington Hall was briefly a “School for Backward and Delicate Boys” and in 1901 it was run by schoolmaster Reverend Oswald E. Hayden, a vicar’s son, and a fresh Oxford Christ Church graduate.
 Only five pupils are listed as boarders in the 1901 census.
 After that he attended Manchester Grammar School.

-He was re-commissioned into the 1/9th Battalion Manchester Regiment on September 2, 1914 while the Battalion was at camp at Bury preparing for war service.
+After the outbreak of war, he was re-commissioned into the 1/9th Battalion Manchester Regiment on September 2, 1914 while the Battalion was at camp at Bury preparing for war service.

 He sailed with the Battalion to Egypt in September 1914 and served with them there throughout their training and preparation for action.
 He was promoted to Lieutenant, along with several other junior officers, on November 4, 1914 while serving in Egypt.
 While in Egypt he was temporarily assigned as Military Liaison Officer (MLO) to the Indian Expeditionary Force, Suez and the Australian & New Zealand Expeditionary Force, Alexandria.
 He landed with the 1/9th in Gallipoli on May 9, 1915 as a platoon commander in C Company.